 Address: Golden Gate Bridge, San Francisco, CA, United States

 Prepare to have a mind-blowing adventure at the Golden Gate Bridge!
 This engineering masterpiece is California’s most significant landmark.
-In fact, it has been declared one of the wonders of the modern world by the American Society of Civil Engineers.
+It has been declared one of the wonders of the modern world by the American Society of Civil Engineers.

 The Golden Gate Bridge hangs above the strait that connects the San Francisco Bay and the Pacific Ocean.
-Tagged as the most photographed bridge in the world, this structure draws a large number of visitors yearly.
+Tagged as the most photographed bridge in the world, this structure draws many visitors yearly.

 There are plenty of things to do in California, and specifically, several activities are available for tourists at the Golden Gate Bridge in San Francisco.
 But my personal favorites are cruising around the bay and exploring the Golden Gate National Recreation Area.